 History can allow us to understand the way our world is today and how it has been shaped by people and events in the past.
 It helps us to ask questions properly and develop our own interpretations, based on evidence.
 It is a subject filled with fascinating stories, interesting individuals and contentious issues with which our pupils can grapple.

 Our Key Stage 3 curriculum is planned around the question: “What mattered to people in the past?”
 When pupils start St John Henry Newman Catholic School, we begin to explore medieval and early modern British history.
 What mattered to people in this period was primarily where their next meal was coming from.
 As time progressed, we move into religion becoming more important and finally move into the rise of political interest with the English Civil War.
 Moving on, we then explore how Britain became part of a global community in the Victorian and modern periods.
 We look at the rise of politics and protest with a focus on rights for different groups of people.
+Local history forms a key principle of our curriculum and is woven throughout.
 We aim to help pupils to understand a diverse range of history so that they can understand the world around them today.
+We firmly believe our curriculum should be both a mirror of our school community and a window to other cultures, both past and present.

 In KS3 pupils will study: